mariana-b-alves/mbalves-onehourtime/README.md

 # onehourtime
-Another small HTML/CSS/JS project - a chronometer that counts until 60min
+Another small HTML/CSS/JS project - a chronometer that you can start, stop and reverse back to 0